 - Serve immediately.

 I wanted to make a salad that would be delicious and refreshing, but also have enough substance to be a satisfying meal.
-A nicoise salad would be perfect: its colors match the spring colors and it has a great variety of flavors.
-This classic French salad originated in Nice (supposedly) and has many variations, but most include tuna fish, potatoes, green beans, hard-boiled eggs, tomatoes, Nicoise olives and capers.
-If you have time and want to give it a fresh twist you use fresh tuna – grilled or seared – or even cure your own.
-One of the best nicoise salads I had was in Walla Walla at small French restaurant called Brasserie Four, they cured their own tuna and it was spectacular.
+A nicoise salad would be perfect.
+Its colors match the spring colors and it has a great variety of flavors.
+This classic French salad originated in the town of Nice (supposedly) and has many variations.
+But most include tuna fish, potatoes, green beans, hard-boiled eggs, tomatoes, Nicoise olives and capers.
+If you have time and want to give it a fresh twist, you can use fresh tuna – grilled or seared – or even cure your own.
+One of the best nicoise salads I had was in Walla Walla at small French restaurant called Brasserie Four.
+They cured their own tuna and it was spectacular.

-Of course, I had to mess with a classic and add some non-traditional ingredients to my nicoise salad: avocado slices, lime marinated onions, and yes, cilantro and Serrano peppers in the vinaigrette.
-This nicoise salad is also great for parties; salads are must-have whenever I have a lunch or dinner party.
+Of course, I had to mess with a classic and add some non-traditional ingredients to my nicoise salad.
+I used avocado slices, lime marinated onions, and yes, cilantro and Serrano peppers in the vinaigrette.
+This nicoise salad is also great for parties.
+Salads are must-have whenever I have a lunch or dinner party.
 I like to have a large salad platter that is colorful and inviting, people should be excited about eating a salad.
-Since I served it on a platter, I didn’t want people to worry about having to toss the salad, so I mixed part of the vinaigrette with the lettuce and potatoes before arranging them on the salad platter.
+Since I served it on a platter, I didn’t want people to worry about having to toss the salad.
+So I mixed part of the vinaigrette with the lettuce and potatoes before arranging them on the salad platter.
 The quantities in this salad will serve 8-10 people.

 Step by step preparation photos for Nicoise tuna salad